-Finally, Medicaid expansion is associated with a decrease in the maternal mortality rate.
+Finally, Medicaid expansion can decrease maternal mortality rates.
 Relative to nonexpansion states, expansion states had 7.01 fewer maternal deaths per 100,000 live births from the study period (2006 to 2017).
-The author hypothesized that greater effects of Medicaid expansion might be attributable to women in expansion states having increased access to health insurance coverage and prenatal care in the preconception period.
+The author hypothesized that the positive effects of Medicaid expansion might be attributable to women in expansion states having increased access to health insurance coverage and prenatal care in the preconception period.
 Further, the increase of women in expansion states with continuous Medicaid coverage in the postpartum period may help prevent and treat pregnancy-related complications past the 60 days of Medicaid coverage available to pregnancy-eligible women in nonexpansion states.